-Variability in resistance and life-history characteristics
+3.1 Variability in resistance and life-history characteristics

-Significant effects of source population were observed across all stages of plant life-history, though differences were generally small in comparison to the variability amongst seed families within source populations (Figure 2, and see Table S1, S2).
-Significant variation in herbicide resistance was observed, both within and between seed-families from each source population (Figure 2 A, B).
+Significant effects of source population were observed across all stages of plant life history, although differences were generally small in comparison to the variability amongst seed families within source populations (Fig. 2, and see Tables S1 and S2).
+Significant variation in herbicide resistance was observed, both within and between seed families from each source population (Fig. 2(a),(b)).
 Greater variation in resistance to the ALS inhibitor (meso+iodosulfuron) was found, with families ranging from 0% to 100% survival, even amongst seed families from the same source population.
-In contrast, ACCase (fenoxaprop) resistance was more frequent across the seed families, although significant variation was still observed amongst seed families from different source populations (Figure 2).
+In contrast, ACCase (fenoxaprop) resistance was more frequent across the seed families, although significant variation was still observed amongst seed families from different source populations (Fig. 2).

-Analysis of vegetative growth data found that increases in tiller number followed an approximately exponential relationship with thermal time, while tiller length followed a polynomial relationship (Figure 2 C, D).
-For both traits, there was substantial variation within and between seed families, though differences at the level of the source population were very small, particularly during the early stages of vegetative development (Figure 2, Table S1).
-Significant differences amongst the nine source populations were observed for reproductive traits, including in flower head number and height (Figure 2 E, F), and in the weight and germinability of produced seeds (Figure 2 G, H).
+Analysis of vegetative growth data found that increases in tiller number followed an approximately exponential relationship with thermal time, while tiller length followed a polynomial relationship (Fig. 2(c),(d)).
+For both traits, there was substantial variation within and between seed families, although differences at the level of the source population were very small, particularly during the early stages of vegetative development (Fig. 2 and Table S1).
+Significant differences amongst the nine source populations were observed for reproductive traits, including in flower head number and height (Fig. 2(e),(f)), and in the weight and germinability of produced seeds (Fig. 2(g),(h)).

-Heritability and Evolvability of resistance and life-history characteristics
+3.2 Heritability and evolvability of resistance and lifehistory characteristics

 Resistance to both herbicides was strongly heritable, with survival data giving higher heritability estimates than biomass (Table 1).
 Tiller length during vegetative development had a very weak heritable basis and tiller number showed almost no heritable variation.
-In contrast all reproductive traits had significant heritability, with the number of flower heads in particular being strongly heritable at h = 0.52 (Table 1).
-The mean-standardised estimates of evolvability were uniformly low, with the exception of resistance to the herbicide meso+iodosulfuron, measured as plant biomass after herbicide application (Table 1).
+In contrast, all reproductive traits had significant heritability, with the number of flower heads in particular being strongly heritable at $h^2 = 0.53$ (Table 1).
+The mean-standardised estimates of evolvability were uniformly low with the exception of resistance to the herbicide meso +iodosulfuron, measured as plant biomass after herbicide application (Table 1).